ghc-proposals/ghc-proposals/proposals/0000-hexFloats.rst

 Costs and Drawbacks
 -------------------
 This proposal should be fairly simple to implement.
-Perhaps half a day of coding and test cases.
+Perhaps about a day of coding and test cases for someone familar with the code base.
+Even if it's tackled as an intern/summer-of-code idea, it should not take more than a few days to flesh it out at the worst case.
 Also, some code reuse is possible as the idea is already implemented as a library.
 See below.

 Drawbacks: It was pointed out that the ``Read`` instance would break backwards compatibility.
 Consider::